Helping all types of companies effectively resolve debt

 Choosing between these two types of business bankruptcy means choosing between liquidation and reorganization.
 Because many businesses in Woodland Hills are essentially defined by their assets, liquidation often — although not always — means the end of your business.
 Reorganization, however, requires a great deal of creditor involvement and can be a lengthy and complicated process that may not be appropriate for many small businesses.
 Making the choice requires a thorough analysis of your company's financial situation, as well as a realistic understanding of your future business goals.

 Chapter 7 and Chapter 11 are available to both businesses and individual consumers.
 Chapter 13 is not available to business organizations, but may be an option for sole proprietors under certain circumstances.
 The primary differentiator between business and personal bankruptcy, however, is the likelihood of resistance from creditors.
 Business debtors often have a few large creditors who may be more likely to take an active role in bankruptcy proceedings.
 An experienced bankruptcy attorney, however, can help you more effectively deal with creditors who may attempt to intervene in the bankruptcy processes.

 Our team can help you help your business

 Unmanageable debt will continue to addle your business until you take steps to change the situation.
-Raichelson Law, P.C. offers businesses throughout Oxnard and Ventura the benefit of more than 18 years of bankruptcy experience.
+Law Office of Michael H. Raichelson offers businesses throughout Oxnard and Ventura the benefit of more than 18 years of bankruptcy experience.
 Our attorneys are committed to working closely with you to help you resolve or manage business debt and allow your company to prosper.
 Call our Woodland Hills office today at 818-444-7770 or contact us online to set up a free initial consultation with one of our knowledgeable business bankruptcy lawyers.